- Publications and resources

-- Only ONE set of documents, from either Airservices Australia or Jeppesen but NOT both, may be used.
-This means that if you use the Airservices Australia AIP you must use the Airservices DAPS East & West approach plates, maps and charts, if you use the Jeppesen Airway Manual then you use Jeppesen approach plates, maps and charts.
-A candidate is NOT permitted to use combinations of Airservices and Jeppesen documents, maps and charts (including VTC, WAC and ERC) or approach plates except as listed in the table of permitted material for each subject.
-All other combinations of materials are NOT permitted.
+- Only one set of documents, from either Airservices Australia or Jeppesen but not both, may be used.
+This means that if you use the Airservices Australia AIP you must use the Airservices DAPS East and West approach plates, maps and charts, if you use the Jeppesen Airway Manual then you use Jeppesen approach plates, maps and charts.
+A candidate is not permitted to use combinations of Airservices and Jeppesen documents, maps and charts (including VTC, WAC and ERC) or approach plates except as listed in the table of permitted material for each subject.
+All other combinations of materials are not permitted.

 Only Airservices produced section dividers of permitted publications may be used; these must not contained training notes such as, formulae, explanatory notes, cross-referencing with other pages or publications, training aide memoires.